Skip to content

 Python FIR Filter API

-Direct-form FIR filter with AVX-512 acceleration, backed by dp_fir_*.
-Accepts real or complex taps; input dtype is auto-dispatched to the correct C hot path.
+Direct-form FIR filter backed by fir_state_t.
+Accepts real (float32) or complex (complex64) taps; input must be complex64.

 Source: src/doppler/filter/__init__.py